Why are flashcards always the default method for learning math facts?

 Let two or more kids take turns pulling out sticks to work on math facts together.

 Let your child come up with their own game!
+The possibilities are endless.

 The 2nd grade blogging squad has been hard at work this week with plenty of fun pumpkin ideas.
 Check out the rest of the posts: